markqvist/Reticulum/docs/manual/_sources/using.rst.txt

 The rnsd Utility
 ================

-To do so is very easy.
+It is very easy to run Reticulum as a service.
 Simply run the included ``rnsd`` command.
 When ``rnsd`` is running, it will keep all configured interfaces open, handle transport if it is enabled, and allow any other programs to immediately utilise the Reticulum network it is configured for.